ultraJeff/acm-demo-bootstrap-helm/README.md

 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 * [aws](https://aws.amazon.com/cli/)

+> TIP: Use the .helmignore file to exclude certain sections of the demo that you don't want to install.

 1. Run `./update-values.sh` first to set all of the template variables.
 > NOTE: **Do not commit your updates to `values.yaml`!** Reset it with `git checkout values.yaml` before committing anything to your own fork.